This article was updated on April 24, 2018.

 March 28, 2016

-Political veteran Paul Manafort is hired to help the Trump campaign manage the delegate process for the Republican National Convention.
+Political veteran Manafort is hired to help the Trump campaign manage the delegate process for the Republican National Convention.
 He is recommended by Stone.
 Before joining the campaign, Manafort lobbied on behalf of Oleg Deripaska, a Putin ally.
 That business relationship followed a memo from Manafort in which he offered a plan that could “greatly benefit the Putin Government.”
 His business relationship with Deripaska ended in 2009.
 Manafort also worked on behalf of the Russia-friendly Party of Regions in Ukraine, helping guide the party’s leader, Viktor Yanukovych, to the country’s presidency.
 Yanukovych was later ousted.

 March 31, 2016